This article is part of The Ascender, the Highrise platform for articles and resources.

 Use the following seven-step process and salary negotiation email templates to write a salary negotiation email:

-1. Use an Appropriate Subject Line.
+1. Use an Appropriate Subject line

-Make it a point to be clear and specific.
-Include keywords that will increase the open rate and hint at what the email entails, such as "Salary Negotiation Request," "My thoughts on salary offer," or "Counter-Offer Proposal."
+Actional words that will increase the open rate and hint at what the subject line of the email entails, such as "Salary Negotiation Request," "My thoughts on Salary offer," or "Counter-Offer Proposal."

 "Dear [Hiring Manager's Name],

 Thank you for extending the job offer for [position name] at [company name].
-I am thrilled about the opportunity to join your team and contribute to the company's continued success."

-Why start with a thank you?
+Why start with a greeting thank you?

-3. Present Your Argument.
+3. Present your Argument

 "While I am excited about the offer, I wanted to discuss the possibility of adjusting the starting salary to align with my experience and skills.
 With [number of years] experience in [industry or relevant job field], I am confident I can bring a unique perspective and valuable contributions to this company.
 Additionally, my [relevant degree/certification] demonstrates my commitment to the field and my dedication to growing my skills."

-4. Provide Evidence.
+4. Provide Evidence

 To support your request for a higher salary, you should provide evidence, such as specific examples of your accomplishments or industry-standard salary data.